PhanNam1501/email_handshake/README.md

 ## Finishing the set up and start configuring the server

-Now visit https://mail.<your domain> with the account admin:password to start configuring modoboa
+Now visit mail.<your domain> with the account admin:password to start configuring modoboa

 ## Adding domains to modoboa

 In the admin interface, go to Domains and add your domain

-Wait until the dns check is complete, after that you can create accounts and start using Modoboa
+Wait until the DNS check is complete, after that you can create accounts and start using Modoboa